rhatdan/oci-systemd/README.md

 the `--privileged` option.
 However you will still need to specify a special `--stop-signal`.
 Standard docker containers sends SIGTERM to pid 1, but systemd does not shut down properly when it recieves a SIGTERM.  systemd specified that it needs to receive a RTMIN+3 signal to shutdown properly.

+**Usage**

-If you created a container image based on a dockerfile like the following:
+If you created a container image based on a Dockerfile like the following:
 ```
 cat Dockerfile
 FROM fedora:latest